 Another unobtrusive style is the custom-molded CIC hearing aid.
 Suited to individuals with mild to moderate hearing loss, this design fits within the ear canal.
 To remove the hearing aid, the user grasps a small wire and pulls the device from the ear canal.
 Again, the small size makes adjustments more difficult.
 Because the battery is smaller, it needs to be replaced more frequently.

-Behind-the-ear hearing aids are suitable for users with all levels of hearing loss.
+Behind-the-ear hearing aids are suitable for users will all levels of hearing loss.
 The hearing instrument—which is available in a variety of colors—sits behind the ear in a casing.
 A clear tube extends from the casing to the front of the ear.
-This powerful type of hearing aid is also suitable for children because the custom ear mold can be replaced as they grow.
+This powerful type of hearing aid is also suitable for children because the custom earmold can be replaced as they grow.

 The most visible but most powerful type of hearing aid, ITE instruments are larger and have the longest battery life.
 ITE models can accommodate the widest range of features.

 Prescribing hearing aids is an individualized process that includes testing to find the hearing instrument that will work best for you or your loved one.
 In addition to hearing loss levels, considerations include lifestyle, appearance and budget.

 For a customized hearing solution, come to Jefferson Surgical Clinic for audiogram hearing evaluations, diagnostic testing, treatment of hearing disorders and selection of the best hearing aid and listening devices.